 Fossil Creek Park

-Structures within the park include a maintenance center, an earth-sheltered restroom and concession building with a rooftop viewing deck, and several custom-designed shade and picnic shelters.
-The park also includes built-in concrete grandstands and dugouts for the two lighted ballfields, an inline hockey rink with post-tensioned slab, a skateboard park, a fenced-in dog park, large community green, playground and courts for basketball and tennis.
+Structures within the park include a maintenance center, earth-sheltered restroom and concession building with a rooftop viewing deck, and several custom-designed shade and picnic shelters.
+The park also includes built-in concrete grandstands and dugouts for the two lighted ballfields, an inline hockey rink with post-tensioned slab, skateboard park, fenced-in dog park, large community green, playground, and basketball and tennis courts.

 Art and sculpture has been incorporated throughout, including a dramatic series of basalt columns standing in the largest of the three lakes.
 More than a mile of trails outlines the perimeter of the park.
 In keeping with the geologic theme, it is possible to find rocks of igneous, sedimentary, and metamorphic origins throughout the park.
-See "Parks" project category for more photos and information.